jenkinsci/hetzner-cloud-plugin/README.md

     If no address is available or any error occurs, problem is logged, but provisioning of agent will continue without Primary IP being allocated.

 - `Connectivity` - defines how network connectivity will be configured on newly created server
-  - `Only private networking will be used` - network ID or labels expression must also be provided
+  - `Only private networking will be used` - network ID or labels expression must be provided
+  - `Only public networking will be allocated` - public IPv4/IPv6 addresses will be allocated to the server
-  - `Only public networking will be allocated` - public IP address will be allocated to the server
+  - `Only public IPv6 networking will be allocated` - public IPv6 address will be allocated to the server
+  - `Configure both private and public networking` - public IPv4/IPv6 addresses will be allocated.
+Network ID or labels expression must be provided.
-  - `Configure both private and public networking`
+  - `Configure both private and public IPv6 networking` - public IPv6 address will be allocated.
+Network ID or labels expression must be provided.

+  Make sure this field is aligned with `Connection method`.

 - `Automount volumes` - Auto-mount volumes after attach.